the-blue-alliance/the-blue-alliance/docs/Setup/WSL-Guide.md

 We highly recommend cloning your TBA fork onto the WSL filesystem.
 Upon an initial WSL setup, doing `cd ~` in your WSL shell will bring you to the FS in your terminal.
 To see the files in Windows Explorer, you can navigate to `\\wsl$` and then open your corresponding OS installation.

 If you do not clone to the WSL FS, you will experience slower file read/write times and *hot reloading will not work* (such as `vagrant rsync-auto`).
-There may be an option to swap these hote reloading tools to poll the FS, but these will be much slower, especially in a large project like TBA.
+There may be an option to swap these hot reloading tools to poll the FS, but these will be much slower, especially in a large project like TBA.
 (Source: https://github.com/microsoft/WSL/issues/4417)

 ### Install Docker on windows